Introduction to Finite Element Methods: Galerkin approach

 We then define the bilinear form

 The second term enforces the homogeneous Dirichlet conditions in a weak sense.
-The last term can be thought of as weakly enforcing continuity by penalizing the jump across each face; the reason for its specific form will become apparent during the following.
-Continuity of $a$ on $V_h\times V_h$ will be shown later (\cref{lem:dg:bounded}).
-To prove well-posedness of \eqref{eq:dg:galerkin}, it then remains to verify the discrete inf-sup-condition, which we can do by showing coercivity in an appropriate norm.
-We choose
+The last term can be thought of as weakly enforcing continuity by penalizing the jump across each face; the reason for its specific form will become apparent in the following proof of coercivity with respect to the ``discrete energy norm''

+which is clearly a norm on $V_h\subset\m{L2}$. \begin{lemma} Under the assumption of \cref{thm:dg:wellposed}, there exists a constant $C>0$ independent of $h$ such that